lshug/ilia_ocr/README.md

 # ilia_ocr
-Repository for the OCR team.
 The recommended method for running the server is to build and run the docker image.

 ```
 docker build -t ilia_ocr github.com/lshug/ilia_ocr